THE HUNTER’S LEDGER

 description: >-

-Detects modifications to SSH authorized_keys files on Linux cPanel/WHM hosts, which is
+Detects modifications to SSH authorized_keys files on Linux cPanel/WHM hosts, documented

-a documented post-exploitation persistence technique following CVE-2026-41940 CRLF auth
+post-exploitation persistence tradecraft following a CVE-2026-41940 CRLF auth bypass.
+This

 references: